tuva-health/docs/docs/data-model/staging/claims/pharmacy-claim.md

 title: "Pharmacy Claim"
 ---

-import { JsonDataTablePage } from '@site/src/components/JsonDataTablePage';
+import { JsonDataTable } from '@site/src/components/JsonDataTable';

 ## Description
 The pharmacy_claim table includes information about retail and specialty drug prescriptions that have been filled by a patient, billed by a pharmacy, and paid by an insurer.